isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 ### 3)	Application for the Vaccinated Travel Pass

-<i style="color:red;">Note: Singapore Citizens, Permanent Residents and unvaccinated children aged 12 and below in this calendar year (i.e. born in or after 2010) are not required to apply for a VTP (Air)/VTP (Land)/VTP (Sea).
-However, they must comply with all other <a href="/vtl/conditions" target="_blank">VTL (Air)</a> conditions/<a href="/vtl-land/conditions" target="_blank">VTL (Land)</a>/<a href="/vtl-sea/conditions" target="_blank">VTL (Sea)</a>.
-Long-Term Pass holders (including IPA holders and excluding Work Permit holders) are not required to apply for a VTP.</i>

-#### 1. How long will it take for a VTP application to be processed?

-All travellers who successfully submit their application will be issued with a VTP  immediately.

-#### 2. Is there a fee to apply for a VTP?

-No, there is no fee payable for the application of a VTP.

-#### 3. Do travellers travelling with family members need to apply a VTP for every individual?

-Yes, each traveller will require a VTP.

-#### 4. Is there a limit to the number of times travellers can apply for a VTP?

-There is no limit to the number of times travellers can apply for a VTP.
-Every entry into Singapore requires a new VTP application.
+<i style="color:red;"><p style="line-height:1.3; font-size:18px;"><b>Short-term visitors and Work Permit holders aged 13 and above who are fully vaccinated and entering Singapore from 31 March 2022, 2359h (SGT)</b> will no longer need to apply for a Vaccinated Travel Pass (VTP) or present their VTP if they already have one.
+They can refer to <a href="/arriving/general-travel/fully-vaccinated" target="_blank">General Travel Category Requirements for Fully Vaccinated Travellers and Non-Fully Vaccinated Children</a> for the entry requirements.</p>

+<p style="line-height:1.3; font-size:18px;"><b>Applications for new Vaccinated Travel Passes have been suspended.</b> If you need a VTP to enter Singapore urgently via the VTL <b>before 31 March 2359h</b>, please submit an appeal with supporting documents to the Safe Travel Office via <a href="https://go.gov.sg/sto-enquiry" target="_blank">https://go.gov.sg/sto-enquiry</a></p></i>

-#### 5. I have an In-Principle Approval (IPA) for a Singapore-issued Long-Term Pass (i.e. Work Permit, Employment Pass, Student Pass, or Long-Term Visit Pass).
+#### 1. I have an In-Principle Approval (IPA) for a Singapore-issued Long-Term Pass (i.e. Work Permit, Employment Pass, Student Pass, or Long-Term Visit Pass).
 Am I allowed to travel under the VTL (Land)?

 IPA holders are not eligible to utilise the VTL (Land) for travel to Singapore, unless they are Malaysia Citizens.
 However, they may still travel to Singapore with necessary approvals under the <a href="/wphl/overview" target="_blank">Work Pass Holder General Lane</a> and will be subject to the prevailing border measures upon entry into Singapore, including any Stay-Home Notice (SHN) and COVID-19 test requirements.

-#### 6. I am a Singapore Citizen, Singapore Permanent Resident or holder of a Singapore Long-Term Pass entering Singapore using the VTL (Land).
+#### 2. I am a Singapore Citizen, Singapore Permanent Resident or holder of a Singapore Long-Term Pass entering Singapore using the VTL (Land).
 Can my spouse, child or family member who is not a Singapore Citizen, Singapore Permanent Resident or holder of a Singapore Long-Term Pass accompany me to enter Singapore under the VTL (Land)?

 Your family member can accompany you to enter Singapore under the VTL (Land), only if he or she is a Malaysia Citizen.

 Otherwise, your family member will not be allowed to accompany you.
 During the initial phase of the VTL (Land), only citizens of both countries, along with permanent residents and long-term pass holders of the country that they are entering are eligible to travel under this arrangement.
 Given the high demand for cross-border land travel, we are prioritising persons who have been impacted by COVID-19 and separated from their families for many months during the initial phase.

-#### 7. If I am a Malaysia Citizen, Malaysia Permanent Resident or holder of a Malaysia Long-Term Pass entering Malaysia using the VTL (Land), can I use the VTL (Land) to re-enter to Singapore?
+#### 3. If I am a Malaysia Citizen, Malaysia Permanent Resident or holder of a Malaysia Long-Term Pass entering Malaysia using the VTL (Land), can I use the VTL (Land) to re-enter to Singapore?

 Malaysia Citizens can enter Singapore under VTL (Land).

 Malaysia Permanent Residents or holders of a Malaysia-issued long-term pass are not allowed to enter Singapore under VTL (land) unless they are a Singapore Citizen, Singapore Permanent Resident or holder of a Singapore-issued Long-Term pass.

-#### 8. Why did I face errors while applying for a VTP?

-A VTP application may be unsuccessful for reasons such as:
-- <a href="/vtl/faq#invalidcode" target="_blank">Invalid vaccination QR code</a>
-- Incomplete and/or incorrect information submitted
-- Passport validity is less than 6 months

-#### 9. How do I change the validity of my VTP?
+#### 4. How do I change the validity of my VTP?

 A VTP is valid for single entry into Singapore anytime from your intended date of entry and up to 13 calendar days after.
 If your travel plans change and you need to enter before or after the validity period, please submit a new VTP application.

 <b>Should you require assistance to seek urgent entry into Singapore within the next 2 days, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> or call the SafeTravel Enquiries helpline at 6812 5555.
 Kindly note that all appeals are assessed on a case-by-case basis.</b>

-#### 10. How do I change my declared particulars (e.g. mobile number, email address, self-isolation accommodation) on my VTP application?
+#### 5. How do I change my declared particulars (e.g. mobile number, email address, self-isolation accommodation) on my VTP application?

 If your particulars have changed, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> with your revised particulars.

-#### 11. How can I change my passport number on my VTP?
+#### 6. How can I change my passport number on my VTP?

 You will not be able to change the passport number on an existing VTP.
 Please submit a new application with the correct details reflected.
 Do note that travellers with an inaccurate passport number on their VTP may be denied boarding and entry into Singapore.

 If your intended date of entry is no longer available on the VTP application portal, please adjust your travel plans.
 You will not be allowed to board the designated VTL transport if you are unable to present a valid VTP.

-#### 12. How can I cancel my VTP as I no longer wish to travel to Singapore?
+#### 7. How can I cancel my VTP as I no longer wish to travel to Singapore?

 You do not need to cancel your VTP.
 If you do not utilise your VTP within the validity period, it will automatically expire.

-#### 13. Can travellers use the VTP (Air) to transit/transfer through Singapore?
+#### 8. Can travellers use the VTP (Air) to transit/transfer through Singapore?

 No, the VTP (Air) is for travellers who intend to enter Singapore and is not applicable for transfer/transit passengers.
 Please refer to the Transiting through Singapore page for more details.